 Services that our plan pays for What you must pay Hospice care \$0 You can get care from any hospice program certified by Medicare.
 You have the right to elect hospice if your provider and hospice medical director determine you have a terminal prognosis.
 This means you have a terminal illness and are expected to have six months or less to live.
 Your hospice doctor can be a network provider or an out-of-network provider.
 The plan will pay for the following while you are getting hospice services: Drugs to treat symptoms and pain Short-term respite care Home care Hospice services and services covered by Medicare Part A or B are billed to Medicare.
-See Section E, page 108 of this chapter for more information.
-For services covered by SCFHP Cal MediConnect but not covered by Medicare Part A or B: • SCFHP Cal MediConnect will cover plan-covered services not covered under Medicare Part A or B. The plan will cover the services whether or not they are related to your terminal prognosis.
+See Section E, page 114 of this chapter for more information.
+For services covered by SCFHP Cal MediConnect but not covered by Medicare Part A or B: SCFHP Cal MediConnect will cover plan-covered services not covered under Medicare Part A or B. The plan will cover the services whether or not they are related to your terminal prognosis.
 You pay nothing for these services.
-For drugs that may be covered by the SCFHP Cal MediConnect Medicare Part D benefit: • Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section F, page 125.
+For drugs that may be covered by the SCFHP Cal MediConnect Medicare Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
+For more information, please see Chapter 5, Section F, page 131.
 Note: If you need non-hospice care, you should call your case manager to arrange the services.
 Non-hospice care is care that is not related to your terminal prognosis.

-Services that our plan pays for What you must pay Immunizations \$0 We will pay for the following services: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We will pay for other vaccines that meet the Medicare Part D coverage rules.
-Read Chapter 6, page 129 to learn more.
+Services that our plan pays for What you must pay immunizations \$0 We will pay for the following services: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We will pay for other vaccines that meet the Medicare Part D coverage rules.
+Read Chapter 6, page 135 to learn more.
+We also pay for all vaccines for adults as recommended by the Advisory Committee on Immunization Practices (ACIP).
 NOTE: Prior authorization may be required for Part B drugs.